deepomicslab/LocalHGT/README.md

 # LocalHGT: an ultrafast horizontal gene transfer detection method from large microbial communities

+LocalHGT is a software tool which
+- can detect HGT breakpoints from shotgun metagenome data
+- can detect complete HGT events including the transferred sequence and related deletion and insertion sites
+- can handle a human gut microbiome sample with ~two hours and <25G memory using ten threads

 ## Quick start
 There are three methods to install LocalHGT: